nilearn/nilearn/.github/ISSUE_TEMPLATE/question-on-neurostars.md

 You have come to the right place.
 Post away!
 Include the Nilearn version you are using.

-Delete the above text and post the bug/feature request
+Delete all this text and post the bug/feature request
 ------------------------------------------------------